rocky-linux/documentation/docs/guides/containers/rancher_and_kubernetes.md

 ![create cluster](img/rancher_cluster_create.png)

-You are free to create a cluster in a hosted Kubernetes provider, provision new nodes and create a cluster using RKE2/K3s, or, and that is our case, use existing nodes and create a cluster using RKE2/K3s.
+You are free to create a cluster in a hosted Kubernetes provider, provision new nodes, and create a cluster using RKE2/K3s, or, in our case, use existing nodes and create a cluster using RKE2/K3s.

 Choose the last option.